android-dk/EIP4_A1/README.md

 When your training algorithm has seen the entire training data set, it is said to have completed an epoch.

 ### 4. 1x1 Convolution
-It convolves on the channels to produce an output channel which has parts that are contextually linked to each other.
+It convolves on the channels (feature maps) to produce an output channel which has parts that are contextually linked to each other.
 1 x 1 reduces the Z depth while Maxpooling reduces the X & Y size.

 ### 5. 3x3 Convolution
 Standard size of your kernel.
 It is best odd size kernel to use because it has a left and right view, useful for edge detection.